 How to Get Those Sharp Snowflake Images

 It is important to photograph them during a snowfall.
 After that, the air starts to get a little warmer.
-The crystals will start to melt.
+The snow crystals will start to melt.

 If you are using cloth or clothing as a backdrop, you can use this to pick up snowflakes from the ground.
 They will stick to the material.
 This is especially helpful in-between snowfalls.